MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Multimodal Crosslingual Instruction-Following Benchmark

-We detail the dataset curation process, including the creation and design of human gold data across tasks and languages.
-Key steps are outlined below, with additional information on professional costs, annotation procedures, and task guidelines available in Appendix~\ref{sec:he_guidelines}.
+We describe the MCIF curation process, including the human annotation.
+Key steps are summarized below; details on costs, annotation, and design guidelines are in Appendix~\ref{sec:he_guidelines}.

-\textbf{Recognition and Summarization.} For each talk, we tasked professional linguists with producing high-quality gold transcripts in US English, following detailed guidelines.\footnote{Linguists are hired via a professional agency; details on the process and costs in \cref{subsec:he_guidelines2}.}.
-This enabled the creation of aligned English video, speech, and transcript data.
+\textbf{Recognition and Summarization.} For each talk, we tasked professional linguists with producing high-quality gold transcripts in US English, following detailed guidelines (see \cref{sec:he_guidelines}).
+This enabled the creation of aligned English video, speech, and text data.
 For summarization, instead, we used the abstract from the associated paper as the textual summary, as prior work shows abstracts provide reasonably accurate representations of the scientific talks \citep{züfle2025nutshelldatasetabstractgeneration}.